FindChimneySweepers logoFindChimneySweepers

 Creosote is highly flammable.
 Once ignited, it burns at temperatures of 1,500-2,000°F inside the flue — hot enough to crack clay tile liners, damage stainless steel, and transfer enough heat to the surrounding masonry and framing to ignite structural members.
 This is the mechanism of chimney fires.
 Prevention is the first defense; annual removal is the second.

-• Removal difficulty: Low — standard brush and rod sweep removes it completely
+• Removal difficulty: Low — standard chimney brushes are effective

 • Fire risk: Low when accumulation is under 1/8 inch; increases with thickness

-• What to do: Schedule standard annual sweep — no special treatment required
+• What to do: Schedule a routine annual sweep — no special treatment required

 • Removal cost: Included in standard sweep ($150-$300)

-Stage 1 creosote is not a crisis.
-Every wood-burning flue produces it, and annual maintenance removes it before it progresses.
-If your chimney is being swept annually and you burn reasonably well, Stage 1 is all you will ever accumulate.
+If your chimney is being swept annually and you burn reasonably well, 1st stage is all you will ever accumulate.

 • Fire risk: Moderate — readily ignitable and sustains combustion